Modernising our street lighting

 The new lanterns are better for the environment as they

-- typically use 60% less energy therefore they reduce the Council's carbon footprint
+- typically use 60% less energy therefore they reduce our carbon footprint

 - light up immediately